1. Add a settings name. That is for you to identify an account from which you got a mail message if you have several ones

 1b.
 The other party should add your address to the address book.

 2b.
-Tap "View or add a new certificate"
+Tap the "View or add a new certificate"

 3b.
-Tap "Scan QR" and scan the code.
+Tap the "Scan QR" and scan the code.

 4b.
 Enter the password from the device A (field Pwd).

-Now you both have the same certificate, but saved with the different passwords.
-You can send a new message and SenseMail will try to get a certificate first.
+Now you both have the matching keys but saved with different passwords.
+When you send a new message and enter a password, SenseMail will search for a certificate.
 If the password is not correct, it asks you to enter it again or use that password instead of your certificate.